 - University Office of Diversity and Inclusion

 - University Office of Civil Rights and Sexual Misconduct (OCRSM) mission and programs are very extensive.
-The office has a number of confidential and non-confidential resources to support staff

 - University Conflict Resolvers Network offers several support groups and individuals to resolve conflicts such as those that may arise between an employee and supervisor.
 The site above notes individuals and groups including the Staff Ombudsperson Mosley and the Center for Leadership and Organizational Change (CLOC) who offer mediation services.

 - Veteran Student Life provides resources for members of our armed services and those who are military-connected on campus.

 1119 Symons Hall

 7998 Regents Drive

 Office: (301) 405-2935